JonathanKoblik/Team3/Tbot_final_submission/README.md

 streamlit hello
 ```
 # Converting the ipynb to py (optional)

-The code for the webapp demonstrated during the presentation is stored in the file TboTFinal.py.
-To run the webapp, please navigate to the folder where the file is saved and run the following command:
+To convert ipynb file to py file, please run the following code, this is optional because the py file is already included in this folder.

 ```
 jupyter nbconvert --to python TboTFinal_v2.ipynb